Wandalen/wTools/module/core/former/Readme.md

 ## Subformer example: Building a Hashmap

-This example demonstrates the use of a `HashMapSubformer` to build a hash map within a struct.
+This example demonstrates the use of a `HashMapAsSubformer` to build a hash map within a struct.
 The subformer provides a concise way to insert key-value pairs into the map, making it easier to manage and construct hash map fields.

 ```rust
 #[ cfg( all( feature = "enabled", feature = "derive_former", not( feature = "no_std" ) ) ) ]